Akaroa

 Stroll down the Rue Jolie or the Rue Lavaud, two of Akaroa’s main streets, past bistros serving bouillabaisse and escargot, and you may wonder why it feels like you’ve just walked through a slice of France.

 The reason?
 Because Akaroa almost was one.
 This former French settlement was founded in 1840 to be an administrative centre for the French annexation of the South Island.
-Things didn’t work out that way, so the French didn’t stick around for long, but they left a splendid legacy on the town’s culinary scene.
+Things didn’t work out that way, but the French left a splendid legacy on the town’s culinary scene.

 Restaurant and cafes